Antevenio/memoize/README.md

 * Caches thrown exceptions.

 ## Behaviour:
-* When out of memory, it evicts the oldest (first cached) callable first.
+* When reaching the maximum number of items in cache, it will evict the oldest (first cached) callable first.

 ## Requirements
 The following versions of PHP are supported.